abtion/guidelines/rails/README.md

 ## Starting a new project

-We have "Muffi Template" for starting a new project.
+We use "Muffi Template" for starting a new project.
 Muffi template will create a Github repo, Staging app in Heroku, and set up the standard tools we always use at Abtion for a Rails project.

 ```